 The cornea is typically clear and transparent, allowing light to pass into the eye.
 The cornea bends light to help focus images on the retina in the back of the eye.
 A corneal scar is either opacity or irregularity in the cornea that can limit the cornea’s ability to accurately focus light.
 Not all scars affect vision.
 If a scar is on the outer edges of the cornea, it may not alter the vision at all.
-However, if a scar is in the central cornea, over the pupil, it may cause a significant loss of vision.
+However, if an eye scar is in the central cornea, over the pupil, it may cause a significant loss of vision.

 Corneal scars have many causes, the most common are:

 Injury or trauma

 Diseases of the cornea or eye surfaces such as Keratoconus or Severe Dry Eye

 How Is a Corneal Scar Diagnosed?

 Most corneal scars are easy to diagnose during a routine eye exam.
 They look like a white opacity in the normally clear cornea.
 Sometimes, corneal scars are visible to the naked eye.
 Some types of scars are more difficult to detect.
 Scars that change the shape of the cornea, making the surface more irregular, may not be apparent to your doctor with a routine exam.
 In these cases a corneal topography may aid in the diagnosis.
 Corneal topography is like a topographical map of the cornea that shows if the surface is misshapen or irregular.

 A corneal scar may not change over time, particularly if was caused by an injury or infection.
 However, some scars can worsen over months and years if they are associated with underlying eye diseases.
 It is important to determine the cause of scarring in order to prevent scarring from worsening over time.